• Skip to primary navigation

 On the other hand, dried tarragon is best suited for dishes that require long cooking times such as stews, roasts, and sauces.

-It’s important to note that while dried tarragon does not have the same potency as fresh leaves, it still adds an intense flavor profile when used in moderation.
+While dried tarragon does not have the same potency as fresh leaves, it still adds an intense flavor when used in moderation.

-Understanding the difference between dry and fresh Tarragon allows chefs to use this versatile herb effectively while cooking various recipes.
+Understanding the difference between dry and fresh Tarragon allows chefs to use this flexible herb effectively while cooking various recipes.

 By knowing how each affects different dishes, it will help improve overall cooking skills by lending to better tasting cuisine.